sheadawson/silverstripe-reactjs-workshop/readme.md

 export default EventManagerComponent;
 ```

 ReactJS has some handy [life-cycle methods](https://facebook.github.io/react/docs/component-specs.html).
-Here's we're using `componentDidMount` to perform an AJAX request for our event data.
+Here we're using `componentDidMount` to perform an AJAX request for our event data.

 We're also using [prop validation](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) to make sure the source gets passed in.

 Rebuild your JavaScript with `npm run build` and refresh your browser.
 You should see a list of events.

 This is good.
-But remember at the start, one of the nice things about ReactJS is everything can be broken down into modules.
+But we can make things a bit more modular here.
 Let's break our `EventManagerComponent` up a bit.

 __./src/event-component.js__
 ```javascript